cjohnson74/Scales.nvim/README.md

 - **Measurable Progress**: Track your improvement and build confidence
 - **Integrated Workflow**: Practice in your familiar development environment

+### 🎯 Why Neovim?
+- **Lightning Fast Practice**
+  - Open terminal and start practicing instantly
+  - No website loading or setup time
+  - Maximum reps in minimum time
+- **Keyboard-First Workflow**
+  - Execute commands at high speed
+  - Focus on coding, not clicking
+  - Build muscle memory for both patterns and editing
+- **Always Available**
+  - Practice anywhere with terminal access
+  - No internet required for core features
+  - Consistent experience across environments
+- **100% Free & Open Source**
+  - No subscription fees
+  - No premium features
+  - Community-driven development

 ## 📦 Installation

 ### Prerequisites